 By the grace God has given me, I laid a foundation as a wise builder, and someone else is building on it.
 But each one should build with care.
 For no one can lay any foundation other than the one already laid, which is Jesus Christ.
 If anyone builds on this foundation using gold, silver, costly stones, wood, hay or straw, their work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each person’s work.
 If what has been built survives, the builder will receive a reward.
 If it is burned up, the builder will suffer loss but yet will be saved—even though only as one escaping through the flames.1 Corinthians 3:10-15 NIV

 As a believer, the foundation that I build my life on is Jesus.
 I have the opportunity to build on that foundation using a variety of building materials.
-Some good and some not so good.
-I build on this foundation by the way I live my life while in this physical form.
-When I live in obedience, I am building with gold, silver or costly stones.
-When I act in disobedience, I am using wood, hay or straw.
+Some are good, and some are not so good.
+I build on this foundation through the way I live my life while in this physical form.
+When I live in obedience, I am building with gold, silver, or costly stones.
+When I act in disobedience, I use wood, hay, or straw.
 At some point, as I leave this life, the quality of my work will be tested and rewarded accordingly.
 What I am doing here and now is important to my eternity.
 Matthew 6:19-21 expresses a similar idea using the location of our treasure.

 Investing for the Future